BattletechModders/IRTweaks/README.md

 * **BraceOnMeleeWithJuggernaut**: If a pilot has the Guts 8 ability (typically Juggernaut), braces the unit after a melee or DFA attack.
 A direct copy of [RealityMachina's Better-Juggernaut](https://github.com/RealityMachina/Better-Juggernaut).
 * **BulkPurchasing**: Provides buttons and keyboard shortcuts that allow bulk purchasing and selling of items in the store.
 * **CalledShotTweaks**: The modifier for called shots (aka offensive push) is driven by the pilot's tactics skill, ability, and pilot tags.
 It can also be influenced by gear.
 Options allow disabling the ability to called shot
-* **Combat Log**: Provides an in-game log that captures text from floaties and preserves them in a readable format.
+* **CombatLog**: Provides an in-game log that captures text from floaties and preserves them in a readable format.
 * **DisableCampaign**: Disables the HBS campaign button, to prevent errors with various mod packs.
 * **DisableCombatRestarts**: Mission restarts lead to corruption at the salvage screen in vanilla, and especially in a modded game.
 This disables the UI selection that allows in-combat saves to be made.
 * **DisableCombatSaves**: Combat saves are prone to errors during vanilla gameplay, but especially so during modded gameplay.
 This disables the UI selection that allows in-combat saves to be made.